ChalmersGU-data-structure-courses/dsabook/src/markdown/08-trees/03-traversing.md

 <!-- START NOTES -->

-Let’s say we want to print the contents of a binary tree.
+Let's say we want to print the contents of a binary tree.
 There are many different ways we can do that, but there are three very common strategies:

 - *preorder*:  first print the value, then the left subtree, then the right
 - *inorder*:   first print the left subtree, then the value, finally the right subtree